fastify/fastify/docs/Validation-and-Serialization.md

 <a name="ajv-plugins"></a>
 #### Ajv Plugins

-You can provide a list of plugins you want to use with Ajv:
+You can provide a list of plugins you want to use with the default `ajv` instance.
+Note that the plugin must be **compatible with Ajv v6**.

 > Refer to [`ajv options`](Server.md#ajv) to check plugins format